Markets and Economy Above the Noise: Positive signs for US economy and markets

 There are two major producers of PMIs that US investors may be familiar with: S&P Global and the Institute of Supply Management (ISM).
 S&P Global produces PMIs for more than 40 countries, and the ISM focuses on PMIs for the US.

 There are certain differences among the PMIs produced by ISM and S&P Global.
 For example, ISM takes a broader view of the services sector, including anything that’s not manufacturing as a service industry.
-Therefore, the ISM Services PMI includes some industries that S&P Global Services does not, such as mining, utilities, and agriculture, forestry, fishing, and hunting.
+Therefore, the ISM Services PMI includes some industries that S&P Global Services does not, such as mining, utilities, agriculture, forestry, fishing, and hunting.

 Other organizations produce Purchasing Managers’ Indexes as well, such as China’s National Bureau of Statistics, which produces the China PMI.